 The Company has entered into certain hedging transactions including interest rate swaps and caps, which are designed to lessen elements of the Company's interest rate exposure.
 Cash flow hedge relationships mitigate exposure to the variability of future cash flows or other forecasted transactions.
-The Company utilizes cash flow hedges to manage interest rate exposure for the brokered certificate of deposit, wholesale borrowing, and notes payable portfolios.
-At December 31, 2020 and December 31, 2019, these cash flow hedges had a total notional amount of \$161.0 million and \$48.0 million, respectively.
+The Company utilizes cash flow hedges to manage interest rate exposure for the brokered deposit and wholesale borrowing portfolios.
+At December 31, 2021 and December 31, 2020, these cash flow hedges had a total notional amount of \$235.0 million and \$161.0 million, respectively.
 In the event that interest rates do not change in the manner anticipated, such transactions may adversely affect the Company's results of operations.